tippesi/Atlas-Engine/README.md

 - You can use the engine as a CMake subproject.
 Just go ahead and use **add_subdirectory** in the root CMakeLists.txt of your project.
 Afterwards add **target_link_libraries(YOUR_TARGET ...
 BlueEngine ${BLUE_ENGINE_LIBS})**.
 You should be fine.
 - You can compile the engine and all dependencies as a static library (note that some dependencies also have dynamic libraries).
 Therefore use the BUILD_LIBRARY option when using CMake.
-After compiling the libraries with your favourite build system you shouldn't forget to also copy all the dynamic libraries.
-You can find them in the CMake output directory.
-If this is not possible you can also have a look at the library files in **./lib/YourFavouriteSystem/**.
+After compiling the library with your favourite build system you shouldn't forget to also copy all the libraries and include them to your project.
+You can find them in **./lib/YourFavouriteSystem/**.
 ## Code Example
 This code example can also be found in the main file.
 ```c